-Sveti Stefan beach is open to the public and is a phenomenal place to spend the afternoon.
-Facing the historic island, this beach is downright stunning.
+This is without question one of the Adriatic’s most photogenic beaches.
 Umbrellas and beach chairs dot the sand while azure blue waters invite you to go for a swim.
-This is without question one of the Adriatic’s most photogenic beaches.
 In terms of scenery and setting, it is somewhat similar to Banje Beach in Dubrovnik, Croatia, which is, incidentally, only two hours away by car.

 Even though it’s the most casual place you’ll find there, it is still on the pricier side, especially for Montenegro, which is generally pretty affordable.
-The restaurant overlooks the beach and the island behind it, it’s a nearly perfect setting.
-Also, if you happen to be traveling with children, there’s a great and free playground nearby.
+The restaurant overlooks the beach and the island behind it, and it’s a nearly perfect setting.
+Also, if you happen to be traveling with children, there’s a fantastic free playground nearby.

-Sveti Stefan is one of Montenegro’s star attractions, a place that simply must be included in your itinerary.
+Sveti Stefan is one of Montenegro’s star attractions, a place that must be included in your itinerary.
 Located just to the south of Budva and a beautiful drive from the Bay of Kotor, this makes for a great road trip.
 Additionally, Lake Skadar and Podgorica lie within easy driving distance as well.